University Centre Colchester (UCC) Skip To Main Content

 University Centre Colchester supports this policy by:

-• Assigning particular responsibilities to the Principal and Chief Executive, Head of UCC Academic Services, Head of Teacher Development & HE Education and Area Heads with HE responsibility for ensuring that these processes are effectively applied;
+• Assigning particular responsibilities to the Principal and Chief Executive, Head of UCC Academic Services, Head of Quality and UCC Education Programmes and Area Heads with HE responsibility for ensuring that these processes are effectively applied

 • Supporting individual members of staff in continuous quality improvement.